Perfect Tips Of Growing Rosemary In A Container

 7. Stimulates Hair Growth

-However, a recent study on lab mice found that topical application of rosemary leaf extract (RO-ext, 2mg/day/mouse) increased hair regrowth in mice who had their hair re-growth interrupted by testosterone treatment, implying that rosemary extract has anti-androgenic activity.
+Although little scientific evidence supports this, rosemary oil traditionally encourages hair growth.
+However, a recent study on lab mice found that topical application of rosemary leaf extract (RO-ext, 2mg/day/mouse) increased hair regrowth in mice whose hair regrowth was interrupted by testosterone treatment, implying that rosemary extract has anti-androgenic activity.

 A study published in Phytotherapy Research found that rosemary extract is a promising crude medication for hair growth.